Luke Maile Player Props: Reds vs. Cubs

 Luke Maile At The Plate

-- Maile is hitting .241 with eight doubles, four home runs and seven walks.
+- Maile is hitting .241 with nine doubles, four home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.